GetStream/stream-chat-swift/fastlane/README.md

 ```
 fastlane match_me
 ```
-Installs all Certs and Profiles necessary for development and ad-hoc
+If `readonly: true` (by default), installs all Certs and Profiles necessary for development and ad-hoc.
+If `readonly: false`, recreates all Profiles necessary for development and ad-hoc, updates them locally and remotely.
 ### beta
 ```
 fastlane beta